NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.0.md

 ```
 kubectl logs nvidia-l4t-base
 ```
-NVIDIA Cloud Native Core works as expected if the get pods command shows the pod status as completed.
+NVIDIA Cloud Native Stack works as expected if the get pods command shows the pod status as completed.
 You can also verify the successful run of the cuda-samples.yaml by confirming that the output shows Result=PASS

 Output: